szeryk/nvim/README.md

 # Quirks
 - C++ LSP used is `clangd` which relies heavily on `compile_commands.json`.
 Learn about it.

+# Tips
+- if you want to replace vim with nvim add this to your .bashrc:
+    `alias vim=nvim`

 # List of plugins
 - Appearance: